LuisAverhoff/Senti-Server/README.md

 Before deploying to production, we need to setup a free heroku account.
 Once you have created your free heroku account, there are three important things you need to do.

-- First, add the free cloudAMQP add-on(choose the little lemur version).
-- Second, go to the deploy page and connect your github repo to your heroku account.
+- First, go to the deploy page and connect your github repo to your heroku account.
 While you are there, enable automatic deployment so that every push to master is an automatic build.
 Do not enable the "wait for CI to pass before deploy" button unless you have CI setup.
 - Lastly, go to your settings page and add all the environment variables that this application needs.

 # Limitations

 There is a chance that tweet might contain multiple search terms where a one search term has a positive sentiment and the other one has a negative sentiment or neutral or whatever.
-In this case, we return the analyzer will return only a single sentiment for both search terms.
+In this case, the analyzer will return only a single sentiment for both search terms.
 Take for example the tweet, "I love pizza but not while watching sports".
 The search terms are pizza and sports.
 It is clear that pizza has a positives sentiment and sports has a negative sentiment but the analyzer only gives out a single score and assigns it to both search terms.
-A better way would be to figure out how to make the analyzer gives different polarity scores for the same tweet when you feed it different topics that are talked about in that tweet.
+A better way would be to figure out how to gives different polarity scores for the same tweet when it has multiple topics embedded in it and each topic has a different sentiment.

 # License